denigma/denigma/README.rst

     $ virtualenv env
     $ . env/bin/activate

-When you do this ``env`` folder will be created with separate python intepreter and libraries.
+When you do this ``env`` folder will be created with separate python interpreter and libraries.
 It eases future deployment and protects you from messing current python installation with extra libraries.
 Next steps you should under active enviroment (you will see ``(env)`` before your useraccount in console).

 4. Prepare Environment::